microsoft/Hack-Together-Fabric-AI/README.md

 [Tracking International Space Station with Microsoft Fabric](https://github.com/anshulsharmas/fabric-iss-demo)

-This solution is a great example because:
+This solution is a great example because it:
 * Solves a real-world problem in a novel way using Microsoft Fabric
-* It is shared publicly via a GitHub repo
+* Is shared publicly via a GitHub repo
 * Has clear documentation and instructions to reproduce the solution
 * Includes a [video](https://www.youtube.com/watch?v=-HhU7yLyuUU) demonstrating the solution in action

-That said, this solution could be even better aligned to the Hackathon by:
+That said, this solution could be better aligned to the Hackathon by:
 * Incorporating Azure OpenAI into the solution
 * Making use of Copilot for Fabric features